-The observed difference may be due to the fact that baryons, due to their larger mass, are more sensitive to flow than mesons with the consequence that their transverse momentum spectrum is flatter than for mesons, thus compensating for a possible high $p_T$ suppression similar to that of the mesons.
-It is also possible that the difference reflects details associated with the fragmentation mechanism that leads to different degrees of suppression of the high $p_T$ component for 2 quark and 3 valence quark systems.
-Finally the difference may reflect the penalty associated with recombination of 3 quarks relative to 2 quarks in a medium with a high density of quarks.
+The observed difference may be due to the fact that baryons, due to their larger mass, are more sensitive to flow than mesons with the consequence that their transverse momentum spectrum is flatter than for mesons, thus compensating for a possible high p_T suppression similar to that of the mesons.
+It is also possible that the difference reflects details associated with the the fragmentation mechanism that leads to different degrees of suppression of the high p_T component for 2 and 3 valence quark systems.
+Finally the difference may reflect the mechanism of recombination for 3 quarks relative to that for 2 quarks in a medium with a high density of quarks.